snehaa02/EVM-subnet/README.md

-# Avalanche-Subnets

-## ERC20 Token and Vault Smart Contract
+# EVM Subnets - ERC20 Token and Vault Smart Contracts

 ## Overview

-This repository hosts two Solidity smart contracts: `ERC20.sol` and `vault.sol`.
-The `ERC20.sol` contract establishes a basic ERC-20 token, incorporating essential functions such as transfer, approve, mint, and burn.
-On the other hand, the `vault.sol` contract serves as a secure storage solution for the ERC-20 token, enabling users to deposit and withdraw tokens while managing the overall supply and individual balances.
+Welcome to the Avalanche Subnets repository!
+Here, you'll find two essential Solidity smart contracts: `ERC20.sol` and `vault.sol`.
+The `ERC20.sol` contract establishes the foundation for an ERC-20 token, complete with fundamental functions such as transfer, approve, mint, and burn.
+Meanwhile, the `vault.sol` contract acts as a secure storage solution for the ERC-20 token, enabling users to deposit and withdraw tokens while managing the overall supply and individual balances.

 ## Getting Started with Remix: